hastec-fr/apash/doc/fr/hastec/apash/commons-lang/ArrayUtils/anythingToEmpty.md

 # ArrayUtils.anythingToEmpty
 Create an array even if the variable named was already declared.
 ## Description
-   The reference is transformed in any case in an empty array (even if it's a map or a variable).
+   The reference is transformed in any cases to an empty array (even if it's a map or a variable).
    Existing arrays are reinitialized.

 ## History